wp-travel/WP-Travel-Payment-Prototype/readme.md

-# WP Travel Payment Prototype Docs
+# WP Travel Custom Payment Prototype Docs
 ## “Instruction to follow before making payment addon for WP Travel.”

 If you are using gitlab to clone the addon prototype.